 Stalking charges in Maryland are very serious, and harassment and stalking can go hand in hand in some cases.
 Stalking is defined as maliciously pursuing or approaching someone else.
 The person being charged with stalking must have known or reasonably should have known that their actions would impact the victim and lead to fear of harm.
 Fear of harm includes legitimate fear of sexual assault, assault, serious physical harm, death, or false imprisonment.

 Some people misinterpret stalking as all unwanted contact, but that is not the case.
 For example, going over to an ex-girlfriend’s house to collect your personal belongings that are there one time is not generally stalking.
 However, if you show up multiple times with no reason or an illegitimate reason with the goal of intimidating or upsetting your ex-girlfriend, that could be considered stalking.
 As the result of laws put into place in late 2022, stalking can include digital technology, like trackers placed on a vehicle or hidden cameras placed in a home.

 Harassment and stalking are two separate charges in Maryland, and stalking has more serious consequences.
 Harassment is a misdemeanor, and the first offense can carry a $500 fine or prison for up to 90 days.
 However, stalking is a misdemeanor that can lead to fines up to $5,000 and prison up to 5 years.

 Contact Mobley & Brown, LLP for Help With Your Harassment and Stalking Case

-If you are searching for an estate planning attorney in Maryland, contact Mobley and Brown, LLP today.
-Our experienced legal team will work with you to meet your needs.
+If you have experienced harassment and stalking or you are the recipient of stalking charges in Maryland, you need the right legal assistance.
+Our experienced legal team is looking forward to working with you to meet your needs.
 Call us now at (410) 385-0398.